flycheck/flycheck/doc/guide/releases/flycheck-0.15.rst

 It is three months since the last release, so this release brings quite a lot of changes.
-For a complete list of all changes, please read the complete list of :ref:`changes <changes>`.
+For a complete list of all changes, please read the complete list of :ref:`changelog`.
 This article will just cover the most important changes.

 .. _Zenburn: https://github.com/bbatsov/zenburn-emacs
 .. _Source Code Pro: https://github.com/adobe/source-code-pro